- Off road parking

 Four bedrooms: 2 x doubles, 1 x twin, 1 x single.
 Bathroom with bath, hand-held shower, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Fitted kitchen (limited headroom in parts).
 Utility.
 Dining room.
 Sitting room with woodburning stove and French doors to side patio.

 Oil central heating with woodburning stove in sitting room.
-Electric double oven and ceramic hob, microwave, fridge, washing machine, dishwasher, TV with Freeview, DVD, WiFi, selection of books and games.
+Electric double oven and ceramic hob, microwave, fridge/freezer, fridge, washing machine, dishwasher, TV with Freeview, DVD, WiFi, selection of books and games.
 Fuel, power and starter pack for woodburning stove inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair on request.
 Off road parking for 4 cars.
 Bike storage.
 Side lawned garden and separate patio area with furniture, BBQ and hill views.
 Sorry, no pets and no smoking.
 Community shop open Tuesday and Thursday 5 mins walk, pub 3 mins walk.
 All Oswestry's amenities 6 miles.
 Renowned restaurant The Hand 6 miles.
 Note: Max.
 7 people and 1 infant.

 - Last minute